What is Energy 2050?

 Changing the way we make and use energy

-Energy 2050 is one of the UK’s largest energy research institutes.
-Based at the University of Sheffield, we have over 120 academics and more than 250 PhD students undertaking energy research and innovation.
+Part of the University of Sheffield’s Energy Institute, Energy 2050 has over 120 academics and more than 250 PhD students undertaking innovative and forward-thinking energy research and development.

 De-risking investment in energy technologies through faster prototyping and better manufacturing

 We go beyond traditional university research boundaries to deliver industry and policy relevant innovation.
 We work with companies and government to de-risk investment in energy technologies to deliver cheaper, secure and clean energy.